 Better.
 Consistent.
 More informed.
 Highly personalized.
-These are just four ways to describe the shopping experience you’ll be able to provide if you sell in multiple languages.
+These are just four ways to describe the shopping experience you’ll provide if you sell in multiple languages.

 Running a multilingual Shopify store will benefit you in other ways as well: you’ll increase your market share and popularize your brand globally.
-In addition, offering localized content builds your credibility and makes international buyers feel closer to your brand and products.
+In addition, offering localized content will build your credibility and make international buyers feel closer to your brand and products.
 All leading to a substantial increase in revenue.

-In this article, we’ll take a closer look at the new Shopify multi language feature, why it’s important to choose a translation app that is native to Shopify, and what makes our Translation Lab so powerful.
+In this article, we’ll have a closer look at the Shopify multi-language feature, why it’s important to choose a translation app that is native to Shopify, and what makes our Translation Lab so powerful

-- How you can make the most of our Translation Lab
+- How to make the most of Translation Lab?

-9 things Shopify merchants need to know about selling in multiple languages
+10 things Shopify merchants should know about selling in multiple languages

-1. You need to install a translation app that works with the Shopify Store Languages.
-At this time, there are only 5 such apps on the Shopify App Store and we’re proud to say that Translation Lab is among them.
+1. You need to install a translation app that works with Store Languages (Shopify’s multi-language feature).
+At this time, there are 13 native apps on the Shopify App Store, and we’re proud that Translation Lab is among them.
 See all supported third-party apps

-2. Your theme must be compatible with the feature.
+2. Your theme must be compatible with the multilingual feature.
 All free Shopify themes meet this requirement.
 Note that you may need to upgrade your theme.
-This is particularly important because themes which have not been updated to support the Shopify Store Languages will normally use relative URLs in their liquid code like /checkout, /cart, etc. And these will not work if someone is browsing your website in a language different from the default.
-Themes need to use the new routes liquid object when outputting various internal links.
+This is essential because themes that have not been updated to support Shopify’s store languages section normally use relative URLs in their liquid code like /checkout, /cart, etc. And these will not work if someone is browsing your website in a language different from the default.
+Themes need to use the routes liquid object when outputting various internal links.